DHS official defends Mahmoud Khalil arrest, but offers few details on why it happened

 The day before Khalil's arrest, Edgar was sworn into his new position with the Department of Homeland Security.
 During Trump's first term, Edgar served as the department's chief financial officer.

-Edgar spoke to NPR's Michel Martin about Mahmoud Khalil's arrest and the Trump administration's ramped-up deportations of migrants.
+Edgar spoke to Martin about Mahmoud Khalil's arrest and the Trump administration's ramped-up deportations of migrants.

 The following excerpt has been edited for length and clarity.

-Note: This story was edited by Kristian Monroe.
-Ximena Bustillo contributed to this story.